ucan-wg/delegation/README.md

 ## Semantic Conditions
 [Semantics Conditions]: #semantic-conditions

 Other semantic conditions that are not possible to fully express syntactically (e.g. current day of week) MUST be handled as part of Invocation execution.
 This is considered out of scope of the UCAN Policy language.
-The RECOMMENDED strategy to express constrains that involve side effects (like day of week) is to include that infromation in the argument shape for that Command (i.e. have a `"day_of_week": "friday"` field).
+The RECOMMENDED strategy to express constrains that involve side effects (like day of week) is to include that information in the argument shape for that Command (i.e. have a `"day_of_week": "friday"` field).

 # Token Validation
 [Token Validation]: #token-validation